 Violate the rights of any party or property protected by copyright, patent, or similar laws or regulations including, but not limited to, the unauthorized copying of copyrighted material including, digitization and distribution of photographs from magazines, books, or other copyrighted sources, copyrighted music, Bit Torrent and other forms of Peer-to-Peer sharing of copyrighted information and the installation of any copyrighted software for which the University or the end user does not have an active license.
 Note, however, that it is not a violation of this Policy if the unlicensed use of the copyright protected work is done in accordance with the legal doctrine of Fair Use as defined in 17 US Code Section 107 of the Copyright Act of 1976.

-Export software, technical information, encryption software or technology in violation of international export control laws or otherwise violate the University’s Export Control Policy found at http://www.arcadia.edu/export-control-policy.
+Export software, technical information, encryption software or technology in violation of international export control laws or otherwise violate the University’s Export Control Policyfound at https://www.arcadia.edu/export-control-policy.

 Purposefully introduce malicious programs to the University’s network, computers, or storage areas (e.g., viruses, worms, Trojan horses, etc.).